-There are several LMS solutions on the market today, at a variety of price points.
+These are various LMS solutions on the market today, at a variety of price points:

-Some are Software as a Service (SaaS) hosted on the cloud, so there’s no equipment for you to maintain or upgrades to manage.
+- Software as a Service (SaaS): Hosted on the cloud, so there’s no equipment to maintain or upgrades to manage.

-Self-hosted solutions require you to download and install the software on your own equipment, but offer more control over branding and personalizing the dashboard.
+- Self-hosted solutions: Require you to download and install the software on your own equipment, but offer more control over branding and dashboard personalization.

-Pricing is often based on the number of licenses required, with each team member or customer you seek to train requiring their own license.
-While there are many free, open-source, options available for small businesses on a budget, the money you save on licensing fees may have to be spent on IT staff if you lack the programming experience necessary to customize the system.
+Pricing is often based on the number of licenses required, with each team member or customer requiring their own license.
+Many free open-source options exist for small businesses on a budget, but the money saved on licensing fees may have to be spent on IT staff if you lack the in-house programming experience necessary to customize the system.